Are you considering interim management?

-You will be running your own limited company as well as delivering services to clients.
-This means that, in order for your company to remain viable, you will need to address all the areas typical of any limited company including finance, sales and marketing, research & development and professional development.
+You will be running your own business as well as delivering services to clients.
+This means that, in order for your interim management career to remain viable, you will need to address all the areas typical of any business including finance, sales and marketing, research & development and professional development.

 Senior executives consider interim management for many reasons.
 The most common we hear, to name but a few, are: